drhsqlite/fossil-mirror/www/gitusers.md

 directory hierarchy that contains a snapshot of your project that you are currently working on.
 See [detailed definitions][2] for more information.
-With Git, the repository and check-out are closely released - the repository is the contents of the "`.git`" subdirectory at the root of your check-out.
+With Git, the repository and check-out are closely related - the repository is the contents of the "`.git`" subdirectory at the root of your check-out.
 But with Fossil, the repository and the check-out are completely separate.
 A Fossil repository can reside in the same directory hierarchy with the check-out as with Git, but it